 Raingardens

 The design of raingardens (often referred to as bio-retentions) must be undertaken by suitably qualified designers in accordance with design guidelines.
-The design of raingardens must ensure that they can detain and treat the required water quality volume, can adequately drain between events through under-drainage and are able to be maintained in a safe and practical manner with consideration given to traffic management.
-The table below summarises design requirements for typical raingarden applications.
+The design of raingardens must ensure that they can detain and treat the required water quality volume, can adequately drain between events through under-drainage, are safe for pedestrians/cyclists and are able to be maintained in a safe and practical manner with consideration given to traffic management.
+The table below summarises design requirements for typical road corridor raingarden applications.

+The publication Bioretention Technical Design Guidelines from Water by Design can be referred to for design guidance for larger bioretention devices.